junxit/us-congress-bills-114/bill.md

 ## § 2.
 Record of investigation of personnel action in separated employee’s official personnel file

-- **(a)** *In general* Subchapter I of chapter 31 33 of title 5, United States Code, is amended by inserting after section 3321 the following:
+- **(a)** *In general* Subchapter I of chapter 33 of title 5, United States Code, is amended by inserting after section 3321 the following:
   > ## § 3322.
 Voluntary separation before resolution of personnel investigation
   >
-  > - **(a)** With respect to any individual employee occupying a position in the competitive service or the excepted service who is the subject of a personnel investigation and resigns from Government employment prior to the resolution of such investigation, the head of the agency from which such employee so resigns shall, if an adverse finding was made with respect to such employee pursuant to such investigation—
-  >   - **(1)** make a permanent notation in the employee’s official personnel record file; and
+  > - **(a)** With respect to any employee occupying a position in the competitive service or the excepted service who is the subject of a personnel investigation and resigns from Government employment prior to the resolution of such investigation, the head of the agency from which such employee so resigns shall, if an adverse finding was made with respect to such employee pursuant to such investigation, make a permanent notation in the employee’s official personnel record file.
-  >   - **(2)** make reasonable efforts to notify the employee of such permanent notation. with respect to such employee pursuant to such investigation, make a permanent notation in the employee’s official personnel record file.
 The head shall make such notation not later than 40 days after the date of the resolution of such investigation.
-  > - **(b)** The notation described in subsection (a) shall be made not later than 14 days after the date of the resolution of such investigation.
   > - **(b)** Prior to making a permanent notation in an employee’s official personnel record file under subsection (a), the head of the agency shall—
   >   - **(1)** notify the employee in writing within 5 days of the resolution of the investigation and provide such employee a copy of the adverse finding and any supporting documentation;
   >   - **(2)** provide the employee with a reasonable time, but not less than 30 days, to respond in writing and to furnish affidavits and other documentary evidence to show why the adverse finding was unfounded (a summary of which shall be included in any notation made to the employee’s personnel file under subsection (d)); and